navidchy/BSTproject/README.md

 ## Files
 - `bst.hpp`: Contains the definitions and implementations of the BST class member functions.
-- `unit_tests.hpp`: Contains unit tests to verify the implementation.
-- `bst.cpp`: A skeleton file for running tests (modifiable).

 ## Setup and Running the Tests
 1. **Clone the Repository**: